The HI intensity mapping bispectrum including observational effects: Intensity Mapping Bispectrum Modelling

 We investigated this in our simulations by adding on to our \hi IM, a Gaussian field fluctuating around zero, with a rms of $\sigma_\text{N}$.
 As expected we found no additive bias to the bispectrum from these tests with a range of $\sigma_\text{N}$ but did find an increase in the errors obtained from our jackknifing procedure.
 This is demonstrated in \autoref{fig:SNR} (top-panel) where we plot the signal-to-noise ($S/N$) i.e. the ratio between the amplitude and the error ($\delta\!B_0$) on the bispectrum, for the \hi IM monopole as a function of $k$ for the equilateral configuration.
 The increase in errors, and thus a reduction in $S/N$, from thermal noise is very marginal at low-$k$ but more significant at higher-$k$.
 However, we have used extremely high values of $\sigma_\text{N}$ to demonstrate this.
 Indeed, a value of $\sigma_\text{N}=0.5\,\text{mK}$ is essentially unrealistic, since even calibration data from MeerKAT with a relatively low number of observational hours, should be able to achieve levels of $\sigma_\text{N}=0.2\,\text{mK}$ after some averaging \citep{Wang:2020lkn}.
+A level of $\sigma_\text{N}=0.05\,\text{mK}$ should be achievable with near term IM experiments, and this level of noise seems to have very little impact on the $S/N$.
+We include this level of noise in the bottom-panel (green-squares) of \autoref{fig:SNR} along with the foregrounds and beam, whose impact on the $S/N$ we discuss in the following section.
+Here we still see, that even in the presence of effects from the beam and a foreground clean, the noise causes no major change to the $S/N$, just a slight decrease at high-$k$.

 It is thus encouraging to conclude that for a generic \hi IM survey, bispectrum measurements should be quite immune to the thermal noise from the instrument, causing only a mild reduction in $S/N$ and no thermal noise bias.
 Whilst the Gaussian assumption regarding thermal noise is a reasonable one, \hi IM is likely to have additional noise-like contributions from systematic effects such as RFI and 1/$f$ processes \citep{Harper:2018ncl,Li:2020bcr}.
 These could provide non-Gaussian contributions and thus sufficient calibration would be required to avoid biasing the bispectrum.
 This presents the possibility for using the bispectrum to characterise systematics in pathfinder \hi IM surveys, but we leave an exploration of this for future work.